 - Restrictive cardiomyopathy

 Restrictive cardiomyopathy is a less common, less defined type of heart disease in cats.
-It is more difficult to detect, as many cats will have near normal echocardiograms, but their heart walls seems “stiffer” and less efficient at pumping blood forward.
+It is more difficult to detect, as many cats will have near-normal echocardiograms, but their heart walls seem “stiffer” and less efficient at pumping blood forward.
 It is thought that in such cats the heart wall muscle cells become slowly replaced with less functional scar tissue.
-Cats with this type of disease may shows signs consistent with either dilative cardiomyopathy, hypertrophic cardiomyopathy, or both.
+Cats with this type of disease may show signs consistent with either dilative cardiomyopathy, hypertrophic cardiomyopathy, or both.

 THERAPY FOR FELINE HEART DISEASE

 Therapy for feline heart disease depends on which type is diagnosed and how advanced the disease is.
 As previously mentioned, cats with hypertrophic cardiomyopathy have the best long-term outlook The most serious consequences of progressive heart disease are weight loss, anorexia, difficulty breathing, weakness, and blood clot formation (with possible limb paralysis).
 Cats with advanced heart disease are at risk for sudden death.

 Early detection and intervention, however, can be very rewarding for many cats and their owners.

 Furosemide (Lasix‰) is a diuretic (“water pill”) used in all types of feline heart disease.
 It reduces the volume of fluid that the heart has to pump, and removes fluid from the lungs.
 This makes the heart’s work easier.